 - Are these internships paid?

-The answer varies greatly by organization.
-Some internships are paid hourly while other organizations choose to provide a stipend for the full internship (amounts vary).
-Some organizations may provide housing and expenses, but the internship is unpaid.
-Some internships are completely unpaid.
-Approximately 25% of our students have indicated that they are only eligible for paid internships.
+The answer varies by organization.
+Some internships are paid hourly while other organizations choose to provide a stipend for the full internship.
+Some organizations may provide housing and expenses.
+Some internships are unpaid.
+Some students may only be eligible for paid internships.

 - What are the appropriate dates of the internship?